alerner1/perfect-game-client/README.md

 * make it so you can't select a search result twice when you add custom liked games

+* allow user to edit email password and steam information (while retaining uniqueness etc)

+* make it so state knows when it's doing fetch requesty stuff and front end says loading when it's still working on that for profile

 WEDNESDAY:
   * figure out design for search results
   * flesh out custom liked games list and custom liked game